HackRU/sledge/docs/ClientServerCommunication.md

 responded to you need to create a class implementing `Request` (defined in `server/Request.ts`) and instantiate it in the constructor of `EventHandler`.
-If there are any types or data you want to share between the client and the server, a correspoding file should be created in the `shared` directory (where both the client and server will have access to it).
+If there are any types or data you want to share between the client and the server, a corresponding file should be created in the `shared` directory (where both the client and server will have access to it).